What do we teach at Mooseburger Clown Arts Camp?

 If you’re willing to learn it, we’re willing to teach it!

-Click to DOWNLOAD the schedule to see all the education we have planned for you!
+Click to DOWNLOAD the schedule to see how each hour is jam-packed!

 Consider us like a clown college: